EarthLord/LM5012-3_board_Soldr/README.md

-# LM5012/LM5013 regulator board made for Sodlr
+# LM5012/LM5013 regulator board made for Sodlr with KiCad

 ## Requirements of the board from Soldr
 1. Ideas that are fun and satisfying to build